plazolas/mySQLi-CRUD-Class/README.md

 # mySQLi-CRUD-Class
-CRUD class for any relational datbase table using PHP mysqi
+CRUD class for any relational datbase table using PHP mysqli